ChooChooChao/rag-langchain_tutorialProject/README.md

 ## 📝 Notes
 This project is **not an original work**.
 It is a personal learning exercise based on the tutorial above.

+## Results
+- Using the HuggingFace model generated significantly worse responses to prompts compared to OpenAI model seen in the video.
+  - Somethings that could be tweaked to improve this include the model_id, or other hyperparamters like k, chunk_size, or overlap